tburz/MalConv-Classifier/docs/deployment_notes.md

 Older EMBER code references exception names that changed in newer LIEF versions.
 The project pinned `lief==0.14.1` and also documented a patch that maps older exception references to `lief.lief_errors` when needed.

 These fixes were necessary to keep feature extraction and inference stable across local development and demo execution.

 ---

+## Setting up SageMaker

+- Run the following commands to package the code and send it to your S3 Bucket
+- `tar -czf model.tar.gz malconv_final.pt scaler.pkl inference.py`
+- `aws s3 cp model.tar.gz s3://BUCKET_NAME/malconv/model.tar.gz`

+- Go to the AWS home console, use the searchbar at the top to search "Amazon SageMaker AI"
+- On the left, navigate to the "Deployable Model" section
+- Create a model - name it "malconv-model", use the image `763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-inference:2.6.0-cpu-py312` and set the model data location to `s3://BUCKET_NAME/malconv/model.tar.gz`
+- Go to "Endpoint configurations" on the left and create an endpoint configuration
+- Name it "malconv-endpoint-config" and create a production variant.
+Select the model.
+Edit the variant to be instance type ml.m5.large.
+- Go to "Endpoints" on the left and create an endpoint
+- Name it "malconv-endpoint" and select the endpoint configuration just made
+- Create the endpoint and wait until it finishes starting

+---